Angel-125/FlyingSaucers/GameData/WildBlueIndustries/FlyingSaucers/Readme.txt

 --RELEASE NOTES---

+0.2.9
+- Added A-51 Half Keel for those times when only half a saucer will suffice.
+- Recompiled for KSP 1.4.4

 0.2.8
 - Fixed issues where the Flapjack docking port and Gravitic Engine's RCS thrusters wouldn't work with the cargo bay attached.
 Thanks for the solution, MOARdv! :)